Skip to product information

 Such was the credo of the ruthlessly manipulative and resourceful Serge Diaghilev - the Russian impresario who created the modern art form of ballet.
 Commissioning such legendary names as Nijinsky, Fokine, Stravinsky and Picasso, he produced a series of radically original works that had a revolutionary impact throughout the Western world.
 Off stage there was scandal and sensation, collaboration and competition, tempestuous affairs and a wild carousel of mayhem.

-The Ballet Russes left a matchless artistic legacy, ending with the abrupt death of Diaghilev in 1929.
+The Ballets Russes left a matchless artistic legacy, ending with the abrupt death of Diaghilev in 1929.
 But the achievements of its heroic prime would continue to set the standards for the next era.

 Paperback